 Tufts alumni pursue fascinating careers in a variety of industries.
-Every fall and spring, the Career Center brings talented alumni volunteers back to campus — virtually in Fall 2020! — to share their career experiences and advice with students of all class years and majors.
+Every fall and spring, the Career Center brings talented alumni volunteers back to campus — virtually in Spring 2021! — to share their career experiences and advice with students of all class years and majors.
 Through both 1-on-1 appointments and an interactive Lunch & Learn, these alumni provide insider info about jobs, employers, career paths, and more.

 Frequently Asked Questions

 What can I expect from a virtual 1-on-1 appointment with the Professional in Residence?This is a great opportunity to learn from someone who has first-hand knowledge of a career path that interests you.
 Your meeting is known as an informational interview, and you can consult our website for more about the process, including sample questions to ask the alumnus/a.
 You’ll want to make the most of your 20-minute appointment; it can go quickly!
 Come prepared with 5-7 questions to ask, and prioritize them so you get to your most important questions first.

 What can I expect from a virtual Lunch & Learn with the Professional in Residence?The lunch discussion is another nice way to interact with a visiting Professional.
 You’ll benefit from opportunities to both ask questions and learn from questions asked by peers.